How many times do catch yourself saying, “just a minute” each day?

 19. Wipe out the silverware drawer and remove anything that shouldn’t “live” in that drawer.

-20. Purge old water bottles, plastic souvenir cups, extra straws, can cozies, or other beverage items you no longer need.
+20. Toss or donate old water bottles, plastic souvenir cups, extra straws, can cozies, or other beverage items you no longer need.

 21. Sort through your junk drawer.

-22. Take a donation bag into your bedroom and load it up with anything you know you won’t wear (just do as much as you can in 10 minutes).
+22. Take a donation bag into your bedroom and load it up with anything you know you won’t wear (do as much as you can in 10 minutes).

-23. Repeat this with all the other closets in your home — seriously, you’ll be amazed at how much you can purge in 10-minute intervals!
+23. Repeat this process with all the other closets in your home — you’ll be amazed at how much you can declutter in 10-minute intervals and kids can help with this too!

 24. Straighten the shoes and boots in your mudroom or entryway.